 It is the denial of shit.

-Now, not everything AI-made is slop, or kitsch; and kitsch is not the same as slop; but AI kitschslop has come to emerge as an aesthetic idea of its own: "the aesthetic ideal of the categorical agreement with being is a world in which shit is denied and everyone acts as though it did not exist", writes Kundera.
+Now, not everything AI-made is slop, or kitsch; and kitsch is not the same as slop; but AI kitschslop has come to emerge as an aesthetic idea of its own: like kitsch, it is "the aesthetic ideal of the categorical agreement with being is a world in which shit is denied and everyone acts as though it did not exist", writes Kundera.
 If the definition of this aesthetic ideal is nowhere as clean-cut as the sentimental kitsch of 19th century art markets, we know what it is—we know what we refer to, we know it when we see it—and if we don't, that's precisely the key of the kitsch illusion.
 Of "Camp", Susan Sontag writes: "It is one way of seeing the world as an aesthetic phenomenon.
-That way, the way of Camp, is not in terms of beauty, but in terms of the degree of artifice, of stylization."
-[3]
+That way, the way of Camp, is not in terms of beauty, but in terms of the degree of artifice, of stylization."3

 Here, it is something similar, if not perfectly analogous.
 It is not as much a specific set of aesthetic norms, or even rules for what is tasteful and what is not.
 Neither is it an aesthetic phenomenon in and of itself; rather, it is united by a similar degree of artifice and genericness, of having been obtained through some kind of averaging and weighting process—the algorithmic "black box" which, in reality, is mere aestheticized statistical aggregation.